 Oak wilt is a disease caused by Bretziella fagacearum, a fungus that develops in the xylem, the water-carrying cells of trees.
-All oaks are susceptible to the fungus, but the red oak group (with pointed leaf tips) often die much faster than white oaks (rounded leaf tips).
+All oaks are susceptible to the fungus, but trees in the red oak group (with pointed leaf tips) often die much faster than the white oak group (rounded leaf tips).

 Description

 The oak wilt fungus blocks the flow of water and nutrients from the roots to the crown, causing the leaves to wilt and fall off, usually killing the tree.
-Red oaks (scarlet oak, pin oak, black oak, etc.) can die within a few weeks to six months, and the disease spreads quickly from tree to tree.
-White oaks (bur oak, chestnut oak, etc.), often take years to die and the disease usually cannot spread to additional trees.
+Trees in the red oak group (such as northern red oak, scarlet oak, pin oak, and black oak) can die within a few weeks to six months, and the disease can spread quickly from tree to tree.
+Trees in the white oak group (such as white oak, bur oak, chestnut oak, and swamp white oak), often take years to die and the disease usually does not spread to additional trees.

 - Brown coloration develops on leaves starting at the outer edge and progressing inward toward the mid-vein of the leaf.

-- Branch dieback starts at the top of the tree's canopy and progresses downward.
+- Branch dieback typically starts at the top of the tree’s canopy and progresses downward.

-- Fungal spore mats may develop under the bark of infected trees after the tree dies.
+- Fungal spore mats may develop under the bark of infected trees the spring after the tree dies.

 Spread